diveplane/license-checker/README.md

 license-checker --json > /path/to/licenses.json
-license-checker --csv --out /path/to/licenses.csv license-checker --unknown license-checker --customPath customFormatExample.json license-checker --exclude 'MIT, MIT OR X11, BSD, ISC' license-checker --packages 'react@16.3.0;react-dom@16.3.0;lodash@4.3.1' license-checker --excludePackages 'internal-1;internal-2' license-checker --onlyunknown
+license-checker --csv --out /path/to/licenses.csv license-checker --unknown license-checker --customPath customDefinitionExample.json license-checker --exclude 'MIT, MIT OR X11, BSD, ISC' license-checker --packages 'react@16.3.0;react-dom@16.3.0;lodash@4.3.1' license-checker --excludePackages 'internal-1;internal-2' license-checker --onlyunknown
 ```

-Custom format
+Custom Definition File
 -------------

-The `--customPath` option can be used with CSV to specify the columns.
-Note that
+The `--customPath` option can be used to specify a definition file that can define
+the fields to include in the output, override field values in the output, define exclusions,
+and more.
+Arguments will take precedence over the definition file where applicable.

+The available fields include the following:
-the first column, `module_name`, will always be used.
+Note that the first column, `module_name`, will always be used.

-When used with JSON format, it will add the specified items to the usual ones.

-The available items are the following:
 - name
 - version
 - description